+Hungry?
 Grab a bite at one of the many sidewalk cafes and eateries at the Old Harbor (Oude Haven), and sit back while taking in the sights and sounds of the city’s most historical nautical districts.

 See Related: Best & Most Beautiful Cities in Europe to Visit

 6. Go to the top of the Euromast